AntelopeIO/leap/docs/01_nodeos/06_logging/01_logging-levels.md

 * `error`
   * Log output that likely requires operator intervention.
 Error level logging should be reserved for conditions that are completely unexpected or otherwise needs human intervention.
+Also used to indicate a software error like impossible values of an `enum`, out of bounds array access, null pointers, or other conditions that likely will throw an exception.
 Currently, there are numerous `error` level logging that likely should be `warn` as they do not require human intervention.
 The `net_plugin_impl`, for example, has a number of `error` level logs for bad network connections.
 This is handled and processed correctly.
 These should be changed to `warn` or `info`.
 * `warn`
   * Log output indicating unexpected but recoverable errors.
 Although, `warn` level typically does not require human intervention, repeated output of `warn`